 - Your Grad Advisor - check Encom under your Home information:

-- You Student's Teachers - each course, online or individualized, has a course specialist teacher at the Grad program level.
+- Your Student's Teachers - each course, online or individualized, has a course specialist teacher at the grad program level.
 Please feel welcome to reach out at anytime to have discussions, or check in to see where you student is at.

 - Director of Grad Program - Chelsea Bitgood, firstname.lastname@example.org